Skip to main content

 Père Lachaise Cemetery

-Paris’ largest and most prestigious cemetery, the Père Lachaise Cemetery (Cimetière du Père Lachaise) was founded in 1804.
-Today it contains more than 70,000 ornate tombs, including those of some of France’s most important public figures.
+The most prestigious and largest cemetery in Paris, the Père Lachaise Cemetery (Cimetière du Père Lachaise) was founded in 1804.
+Today it’s the site of more than 70,000 ornate tombs, including those of some of France’s most important public figures, from writer Honoré de Balzac to actress Sarah Bernhardt.
+It’s also the final resting place of international luminaries, including Jim Morrison and Oscar Wilde.

-• Admission to the Père Lachaise Cemetery is free.
+• Admission is free, and you don’t need to book Père Lachaise Cemetery tickets.

 • Cemetery maps are available for free from the information office at the Boulevard de Ménilmontant entrance.